hslua/hslua/README.md

 Parameters:

 filepath
-:   path (string)
+path (string)

 Returns:

 -   List of all path components. (list of strings)

-#### split_extension (filepath)
+#### split\_extension (filepath)

 Splits the last extension from a file path and returns the parts.
 The extension, if present, includes the leading separator; if the path has no extension, then the empty string is returned as the extension.

 Parameters:

 filepath
-:   path (string)
+path (string)

 Returns:

 -   filepath without extension (string)

 -   extension or empty string (string)

-#### split_search_path (search_path)
+#### split\_search\_path (search\_path)

 Takes a string and splits it on the `search_path_separator` character.
 Blank items are ignored on Windows, and converted to `.` on Posix.
 On Windows path elements are stripped of quotes.

 Parameters:

-search_path
+search\_path
-:   platform-specific search path (string)
+platform-specific search path (string)

 Returns:

 -   list of directories in search path (list of strings)